Puppy Teething: Managing Chewing And Biting

 WhatsApp

 Hey there!
-Congrats on your adorable new !
-As any puppy owner knows, can be a challenging phase.
+Congrats on your adorable new puppy!
+As any puppy owner knows, teething can be a challenging phase.
 Those sharp little teeth can find their way into everything, from your favourite shoes to that cherished book you've had for years.
 But don't worry, we've got you covered.
 In this article, we'll explore some helpful tips and tricks for managing your puppy's chewing and biting habits during their teething phase.
 So grab a cup of tea and get ready to learn how to keep your belongings (and fingers) safe from those tiny teeth!

 Understanding Puppy Teething